huxor/huxor.github.io/index.md

 Research Associate <br>
 March '18 - present <br>
 Analysis of data, and development of tools, for the LeDeR project, investigating factors contributing to early death amongst those with learning disabilities.
+Specifically, I am using Python-based tools for data science, NLP and machine learning applications.

 ---